intel/llvm/sycl/test-e2e/README.md

 they contain the following expansions: `%{run}`, `%{run-unfiltered-devices}`, or `%if run-mode`.

-Currently the only triple supported for `build-only` mode is `spir64`
+Currently, the only triple supported for `build-only` mode is `spir64`.

 ### `--param test-mode=run-only`
-In this mode tests will not be compiled, they will only run.
+In this mode, tests will not be compiled, they will only run.
 To do this only the `RUN:` lines that contain `%{run}`, `%{run-unfiltered-devices}` or `%if run-mode` are executed.
 Tests are marked as unsupported in the same manner as `full` mode.
 Since tests are not compiled in this mode, for any test to pass the test